kassandraoftroy/hardhat-boilerplate/README.md

 this should deploy your ERC20 contract to the rinkeby testnet successfully.
 Check it out by looking at your Deployer Wallets recent transactions on [rinkeby etherscan](https://rinkeby.etherscan.io/)

+if you want to verify the source code of your contract you need to add `ETHERSCAN_API_KEY` variable to the .env file.
+You can get an etherscan api key [here](https://etherscan.io/register)

+after successful deployment run:

+`npx hardhat etherscan-verify --network rinkeby`

+now if you view your contract on rinkeby etherscan you will see a green check mark and the source code will be visible there.